-Existing Proposed Explanation 92.
+Existing Proposed Explanation None (6) The Chief Electoral Officer may formally resign by giving 30 days' written notice to the President.
+Provides clarity about the Chief Electoral Officer's ability to resign.
+Status of Chief Electoral Officer 92.
 (5) The Chief Electoral Officer is an independent officer of the Métis Nation - Saskatchewan.
-91 The Chief Electoral Officer is an independent officer of the Métis Nation Saskatchewan and shall: (a) maintain a position independent from the Provincial Métis Council and free of political influence; (b) provide professional and non-partisan public service to the Métis citizens of Saskatchewan; (c) provide a voting environment that is impartial, accessible and user friendly; (d) assist candidates and their representatives to comply in the performance of their responsibilities under this Act; and (e) enforce compliance on behalf of all participants. is explicitly stated as an obligation of the CEO.
-Duties of the Chief Electoral Officer 93.
-(1) In order to fulfill the purposes of this Act, the Chief Electoral Officer shall (a) formulate policies regarding the conduct of elections; (b) exercise general direction and supervision over the administrative conduct of an Duties 92(1) The Chief Electoral Officer shall: (a) formulate policies regarding the conduct of elections; (b) exercise general direction and supervision over the administrative conduct of an election and enforce, on the part of all No substantive change.
+Obligations 91 The Chief Electoral Officer is an independent officer of the Métis Nation - Saskatchewan and shall: (a) maintain a position independent from the Provincial Métis Council and free of political influence; (b) provide professional and non-partisan public service to MN-S citizens; (c) provide a voting environment that is impartial, accessible and user friendly; (d) assist candidates and their representatives to comply in the performance of their responsibilities under this Act; and (e) enforce compliance on behalf of all participants.
+It is important that election be conducted in a non-partisan and professional manner so this is explicitly stated as an obligation of the Chief Electoral Officer.
+Duties of the Chief Electoral Officer Duties No substantive change.